samvbeckmann/ClockHUD/README.md

 The author of Clock HUD is Sam Beckmann (also known as QK ninja).
 Clock HUD is licensed under [GPL](http://www.gnu.org/licenses/gpl-3.0.en.html).
 See the LICENSE file for more details.

 **Modpack Policy:** Clock HUD may by used in any modpack, public or private, without my explicit permission.
-You are required to remove Clock HUD from your modpack at my request.

 ### Credits
 Thanks to [GirafiStudios](https://github.com/GirafiStudios) for handling the update to 1.9.4.